material-motion/material-motion/starmap/specifications/streams/IndefiniteObservable/IndefiniteSubject.md

 The `IndefiniteSubject` is both an `Observer` and multicast `Observable`.
 It receives values via its `next` method and will dispatch those values to any observers who have `subscribe`d.

-Like `IndefiniteObservable`, it can be implemented very simply, with no dependencies:

 ## Examples

 ```typescript